Exponential integrability properties of numerical approximation processes for nonlinear stochastic differential

-and that $ \sup_{ N \in \N } \sup_{ t \in [0,T] } \E\!\left[ \exp\!\left( \tfrac{ U( Y^N_t ) }{ e^{ \rho t } } + \smallint_0^{ t \wedge \tau_N } \tfrac{ \bar{U}( Y^N_s ) }{ e^{ \rho s } } \, ds \right) \right] < \infty $. \end{theorem} Theorem~\ref{thm:main.result} is a special case of our main result, Corollary~\ref{cor:for_examples} below, in which the state space of the exact solution of the SDE under consideration is an open subset of $ \R^d $.
-The proof of Theorem~\ref{thm:main.result} is thus omitted.
-Corollary~\ref{cor:for_examples}, in turn, follows from our general result on exponential integrability properties of stopped increment-tamed Euler-Maruyama schemes, Theorem~\ref{thm:stopped.Euler.bounded.increments} below, and from convergence in probability of stopped increment-tamed Euler-Maruyama schemes, Corollary~\ref{cor:convergence_increment_tamed} below.
-To the best of our knowledge, Theorem~\ref{thm:main.result} and its generalization in Corollary~\ref{cor:for_examples} below respectively are the first results in the literature which imply exponential integrability properties for the stochastic Ginzburg-Landau equation in Subsection~\ref{ssec:Stochastic Ginzburg-Landau equation}, for the stochastic Lorenz equation with additive noise in Subsection~\ref{ssec:stochastic.Lorenz.equation}, for the stochastic van der Pol oscillator in Subsection~\ref{ssec:stochastic.van.der.Pol.oscillator}, for the stochastic Duffing-van der Pol oscillator in Subsection~\ref{ssec:stochastic.Duffing.van.der.Pol.oscillator}, for the model from experimental psychology in Subsection~\ref{ssec:experimental.psychology}, for the stochastic SIR model in Subsection~\ref{ssec:stochastic.SIR.model}, or -- under additional assumptions on the model -- for the Langevin dynamics in Subsection~\ref{ssec:Langevin.dynamics}.
+and it holds that $ \sup_{ N \in \N } \sup_{ t \in [0,T] } \E\big[ \exp\!\big( e^{ - \rho t } \, U( Y^N_t ) + \smallint_0^{ t \wedge \tau_N } e^{ - \rho s } \, \bar{U}( Y^N_s ) \, ds \big) \big] < \infty $. \end{theorem} Theorem~\ref{thm:main.result} is a special case of our main result, Corollary~\ref{cor:for_examples} below, in which the state space of the exact solution of the SDE under consideration is an open subset of $ \R^d $.
+Corollary~\ref{cor:for_examples}, in turn, follows from our general result on exponential integrability properties of stopped increment-tamed Euler-Maruyama schemes, Theorem~\ref{thm:stopped.Euler.bounded.increments} below, and from convergence in probability of stopped increment-tamed Euler-Maruyama schemes, Corollary~\ref{cor:convergence_increment_tamed} below (see also Subsection~\ref{sec:outline_proof} below for a brief outline of the proof of Corollary~\ref{cor:for_examples}).
+To the best of our knowledge, Theorem~\ref{thm:main.result} and its generalization in Corollary~\ref{cor:for_examples} below respectively are the first results in the literature which imply exponential integrability properties for numerical approximations of the stochastic Ginzburg-Landau equation in Subsection~\ref{ssec:Stochastic Ginzburg-Landau equation}, for numerical approximations of the stochastic Lorenz equation with additive noise in Subsection~\ref{ssec:stochastic.Lorenz.equation}, for numerical approximations of the stochastic van der Pol oscillator in Subsection~\ref{ssec:stochastic.van.der.Pol.oscillator}, for numerical approximations of the stochastic Duffing-van der Pol oscillator in Subsection~\ref{ssec:stochastic.Duffing.van.der.Pol.oscillator}, for numerical approximations of the model from experimental psychology in Subsection~\ref{ssec:experimental.psychology}, for numerical approximations of the stochastic SIR model in Subsection~\ref{ssec:stochastic.SIR.model}, or -- under additional assumptions on the model -- for numerical approximations of the Langevin dynamics in Subsection~\ref{ssec:Langevin.dynamics}.